The war in Gaza divided a historic Brooklyn co-op. Here's what happened next

 Though voting had closed earlier that morning, Coop 4 Unity and PSFC Members for Palestine candidates set up tables with some of their literature outside of the building.
 Many attendees wore T-shirts or carried signs indicating their allegiance.

 Reporters were not allowed to attend the meeting, but the raucous crowd could be heard from outside.
-When Lynn Husum, a Coop 4 Unity candidate, was announced as one of the two winners, her group cheered loudly.
+Lynn Husum, who was not publicly affiliated with either group, was announced as one of the winners.
 The second seat went to Brandon West, a self-described "middle-of-the-road" candidate, who was running for re-election.
 Neither of the PSFC Members for Palestine candidates won.

 Before the meeting, West had told NPR he had little hope he'd win, saying that his measured message about improving the processes of how the co-op functions, probably hadn't resonated with enough people.